 UNDERSTANDING MEDIA

-Understanding Media is a collaborative, intimate seminar series hosted by ZINE x The McLuhan Institute, analyzing Marshal McLuhan’s seminal text.
+Understanding Media is a collaborative, intimate seminar series hosted by ZINE analyzing foundational media theory.
+The first two cohorts were in partnership with The McLuhan Institute to analyze Marshal McLuhan’s seminal texts.

-Over eight weeks, participants from around the world are led by Andrew McLuhan, diving deep into media theory to make sense of our current moment.
+Over several weeks, a selective and diverse group of participants from around the world are led in refreshing deep dives of media theory to make sense of our current moment.

 Cohort #001 Members From: